-Those details to higher graded positions or to positions with known promotional potential whichrequire competition will be handled in accordance with Article 26.
+- 22 Those details to higher graded positions or to positions with known promotional potential which - require competition will be handled in accordance with Article 26.

-25 Section 5.
+Section 5.
 Lower Graded Duties

-26 Should the requirements of the Employer necessitate an employee being detailed to a loweremployee would have been eligible had the employee not been detailed to the lower graded
+- 26 Should the requirements of the Employer necessitate an employee being detailed to a lower- - 27 graded position, it will not adversely affect the employee's ability to bid for any job for which the - 28 employee would have been eligible had the employee not been detailed to the lower graded - 29 position.

-27 graded position, it will not adversely affect the employee's ability to bid for any job for which the

-29 position.

-31 Section 6.
+Section 6.
 Union Officials

-Management will make a reasonable effort to avoid placing Union officials on details that would prevent Union officials from performing their representational functions.
-The Employer agrees to notify the union prior to placing Union Officials on details away from their official duty stations.
+- Management will make a reasonable effort to avoid placing Union officials on details that would - prevent Union officials from performing their representational functions.
+The Employer agrees to - notify the union prior to placing Union Officials on details away from their official duty stations.

-35 Section 7.
+Section 7.
 Reassignments

-When an employee is non-competitively reassigned to a different position, the employee will be given a reasonable period, as determined by management, in which to become proficient.
-If he or she cannot attain satisfactory performance, management will consider reassigning the employee back to the previous position or a new position at the same grade level.
-The Agency will not

-40 circumvent the requirements of Article 16 when determining appropriate training or time 41 to become proficient.

-43 Section 8.
-Assignment of Duties for Medical Reasons

-Upon request, the Administration will make a reasonable effort to assign limited duties to an employee who is temporarily unable to perform the full range of his/her assigned duties because of medical reasons.
-The Administration may require sufficient medical documentation in support of the request.
+- When an employee is non-competitively reassigned to a different position, the employee will be - 37 given a reasonable period, as determined by management, in which to become proficient.
+If he or - 38 she cannot attain satisfactory performance, management will consider reassigning the employee - back to the previous position or a new position at the same grade level.
+The Agency will not circumvent the requirements of Article 16 when determining appropriate training or time 40 to become proficient.
+41 42 Section 8.
+Assignment of Duties for Medical Reasons 43 44 Upon request, the Administration will make a reasonable effort to assign limited duties to an employee who is temporarily unable to perform the full range of his/her assigned duties because 45 of medical reasons.
+The Administration may require sufficient medical documentation in support 46 of the request.
+47 48 Section 9.

-49 Sec ction 9.
 Procedures for Filling Non-Competitive Details in Excess of 120 Calendar Days.
-50 The e following will apply when filling non-competitive details in excess of 120 calendar days to 51 bot h classified and unclassified positions: 52 A. The Agency will determine the qualifications necessary to perform the details.
-They will be 53 objective and job related.
-54 B. The Agency will determine the area of solicitation in which to post the detail.
-Postings can be 55 done electronically or by bulletin board posting, whichever is available in the area of 56 solicitation.
-57 C. The employer will not set artificial qualifications or artificial areas of solicitation to avoid the 58 provisions of F below.
+49 The following will apply when filling non-competitive details in excess of 120 calendar days to 50 both classified and unclassified positions: 51 52 A. The Agency will determine the qualifications necessary to perform the details.
+They will be objective and job related.
+53 B. The Agency will determine the area of solicitation in which to post the detail.
+Postings can be 54 done electronically or by bulletin board posting, whichever is available in the area of 55 solicitation.
+56 C. The employer will not set artificial qualifications or artificial areas of solicitation to avoid the 57 provisions of F below.
+58